Alain Rey: Internet celebrity

 On 14 July 2017 French YouTuber Squeezie made a song with two popular rappers called Bigflo & Oli.
 To get the words for the song they randomly selected words from a dictionary that was directed by Rey.

 They made a joke about how people direct dictionaries and Rey became a running joke.
-On 29 September 2017 Squeezie made another song with Bigflo & Oli, this time they invited Alain himself to choose their words, and they chose words for him to rap.
+On 29 September 2017 Squeezie made another song with Bigflo & Oli, this time they invited Rey himself to choose their words, and they chose words for him to rap.